-- 1) Browns Valley Road Trunk and West Napa Pump Station Replacement In FY 19/20, NapaSan intends to execute a 30-year State Revolving Fund loan agreement with the State Water Resources Control Board to construct the Browns Valley Trunk and West Napa Pump Station projects.
+- 1) Browns Valley Road Trunk and West Napa Pump Station Replacement In FY 19/20, NapaSan executed a 30-year State Revolving Fund loan agreement with the State Water Resources Control Board to construct the Browns Valley Trunk and West Napa Pump Station projects.
 The loan is for an amount not to exceed \$33,466,680, which represents 83.6667% of the maximum project cost of \$40 million.
 In exchange for NapaSan paying the remaining 16.3333% as "local match" directly and not including the amount in the loan, the loan agreement was set at 0% interest for the full 30-year term.
-The actual amount of the loan and the annual debt service will not be determined until after project construction is completed (estimated in November 2020).
-The finance package also includes an application for a Green Project Reserve grant for 50% reimbursement of expenses associated with increased energy efficiency, which could result in loan forgiveness of up to \$4 million. - 2) Rehabilitation of the 66" Sewer Trunk (Kaiser Rd to IPS) this sewer main rehabilitation project is estimated to need \$10 million in external financing.
+The actual amount of the loan and the annual debt service will not be determined until after project construction is completed (estimated in Fall 2021).
+The finance package also included an application for a Green Project Reserve grant for 50% reimbursement of expenses associated with increased energy efficiency, which resulted in loan forgiveness of \$4 million.
+Debt Service will begin after construction has been completed. - 2) Rehabilitation of the 66" Sewer Trunk (Kaiser Rd to IPS) This sewer main rehabilitation project is estimated to need \$15 million in external financing.
 It has not yet been determined wither this financing will be secured through the municipal bond market or through private placement.
-Resources are anticipated to be needed beginning in late spring 2020.
-For planning purposes, it has been assumed that \$4 million in private placement loan proceeds will be received in FY 19/20 and the remaining \$6 million received in FY 20/21. - 3) NBWRA Recycled Water Projects these projects will be financed through 25% federal grants and federal low-interest water infrastructure loans.
-Estimated project cost is \$5.1 million, with debt service beginning in FY 2024/25. - 4) Second Digester / Third Aeration Basin it is assumed that this project will be financed through the issuance of Certificates of Participation (\$23.6 million), with debt service beginning in FY 2022/23.
-The forecast assumes a 25-year loan at 5% True Interest Cost (TIC).
-The timing and scope of this project is subject to potential changes in the Treatment Plant Master Plan. - 5) Rehabilitation of the 66" Sewer Trunk (Imola to Kaiser Rd) this project, to rehabilitate the existing 66" sewer trunk from Imola Avenue south to Kaiser Road, is expected to cost \$18 million, with debt service beginning in FY 2028/29.
+Resources are anticipated to be needed beginning in January 2021.
+Debt service is projected to begin in FY 2021/22. - 3) Second Digester / Third Aeration Basin It is assumed that this project will be financed through the issuance of Certificates of Participation (\$26.1 million), with debt service beginning in FY 2024/25.
+The forecast assumes a 30-year loan at 6% True Interest Cost (TIC).
+The timing and scope of this project is subject to potential changes in the Treatment Plant Master Plan. - 4) Rehabilitation of the 66" Sewer Trunk (Imola to Kaiser Rd) This project, to rehabilitate the existing 66" sewer trunk from Imola Avenue south to Kaiser Road, is expected to cost \$18 million, with debt service beginning in FY 2027/28.
 This project will be financed through the issuance of Certificates of Participation (COPs) or some other external financing vehicle.
-To be conservative, it is assumed the debt will be financed through the issuance of 20-Year COPs at 5% TIC.
+To be conservative, it is assumed the debt will be financed through the issuance of 30-Year COPs at 6% TIC. - 5) NBWRA Recycled Water Projects these projects will be financed through 25% federal grants and federal low-interest water infrastructure loans.
+Estimated project cost is \$5.1 million, with construction starting in FY 2029/30 and debt service beginning beyond the Ten-Year Financial Plan in FY 2031/32.